pradeept95/MongoDB-With-Core-Startup-Boilerplate/Helpers/AspNetCore.MongoDb.Repository/readme.md

         {
 		  ......

-		  services.AddMongoDbRepository(Configuration);
+		  services.AddMongoDbRepository(Configuration); //OR

+		  services.AddMongoDbRepository("connectionString", "databaseName")

 		  ......
 		}

-and add "MongoSettings" section to your appsettings.json file as below
+and add "MongoSettings" section to your appsettings.json file as below iff you are passing "Configuration" to the service registrar

 	"MongoSettings": {
 		"ConnectionString": "mongodb://localhost:27017",